kpuka/SIMAH/_posts/2021-08-16-randomization.md

 # block.sizes=3, the block sizes will be 3, 6, 9.
 ```

+The list created can then be uploaded into REDCap or another online platform.
+If using sealed envelopes for the randomization process, the *blockrand* package can be used to create printable randomization 'cards' that can be placed in each envelope to specify the treatment allocation.
+This is done through the plotblockrand function; for more information run the following command 'help (plotblockrand)'.

 * Reporting the randomization process

 Blocked randomization was completed centrally through REDCap, maintaining allocation concealment.
 Allocation tables were developed in R using the *blockrand* package using a 1:1 ratio of intervention and control allocations, randomly permuted blocks of sizes 2 and 4.
 Utilizing the randomization module embedded in REDCap ensures that at the time of randomization patient allocation will be locked, thereby preventing any circumvention of the randomization process.